Marietta High Asset Divorce Attorney

 In a high asset divorce, every asset and every aspect of the marriage must be considered carefully.
 For instance, the court will analyze the spending habits of each party when determining property division and may consider working hours when assessing and determining child custody.
 We will help you prepare for these issues.

 G. Cleveland Payne III also recognizes the value of using experts for financial planning, tax issues, and other matters that can affect a high asset divorce.
-We have a wide network of consultants, financial planners, CPAs and other professionals we consult who can help us find options that meet the needs of our clients, and can be used for the purposes of negotiation, mediation, and litigation.
+We have a wide network of consultants, financial planners, CPAs and other professionals we consult who can help us find options that meet the needs of our clients, and can be used for the purposes of negotiation or mediation.

 Contact a Georgia Lawyer Who Handles Complex Divorces